Every gift made to Homeboy Industries assists and helps to

 Homeboy Industries is proud to acknowledge our funding partner, Children's Institute, Inc., sponsor of our very popular Project Fatherhood groups.
 To address the problem of absentee fathers, CII created Project Fatherhood in 1996 to re-engage low-income fathers, particularly in urban settings, in the care and upbringing of their children.
 Through therapy, support, parenting education and other services, fathers learn to be more loving, responsible parents and active participants in their children’s lives.
 This program has had an immeasurable effect on the lives of our Homeboy participants and their familes.
 We thank CII for selecting Homeboy Industries as a subgrantee for it's Project Fatherhood Pathways to Responsible Fatherhood Grant, funded by the U.S. Department of Health and Human Services.
 CII's Project Fatherhood.

 Also under the umbrella of the Educational Services department is Learning Works Charter School @ Homeboy (LW@HBI), located at our former 1st Street site in Boyle Heights.
 The independent study-based high school is chartered under the Pasadena Unified School District.
 The mission of LW is to provide a personalized, rigorous academic program to disengaged youth and students in crisis who have dropped out of traditional school.
-The LW@HBI partnership began in 2010, and our site serves youth from the East Los Angeles area, as well as those re-entering the community from one of the many juvenile probation camps and detention centers, which Father Greg visits monthly.
+The LW@HBI partnership began in 2010, and our site serves youth from the East Los Angeles area and beyond, as well as those re-entering the community from one of the many juvenile probation camps and detention centers, which Father Greg visits monthly.
 With average enrollment this year at 125 students, LW@HBI was honored to graduate 22 students in June 2015.
 One of our most important partners, LW specializes in the education component, while Homeboy Industries provides the wraparound services, mentorship, and part-time employment development of the students.
 Our core principles and commitment to those who need a second chance are a powerful match, making this a very strategic alliance.
 Learning Works Charter School.

 All classes are offered onsite at Homeboy Industries, 130 W. Bruno Street, Los Angeles, CA 90012.